'

 • Central space for the scheduling

-• Breakout spaces – continuing the conversation and networking are really key to a successful Unconference
+• Breakout spaces – continuing the conversation and networking are really key to a successful unconference

 • Reliable Wi-Fi